A.A. Hyden Award for Outstanding Student Group in Community Service

 The A.A.
-Hyden Award for Outstanding Student Organization was initiated in 1987.
+Hyden Award for Outstanding Student Group was initiated in 1987.
 The award is named in honor of Dr. A.A.
 Hyden, Vice President of Student Life at Baylor University from 1980 to 1989.
 Dr. Hyden was dedicated to students and continues to be a dedicated servant to the Waco community.
 His involvement and memberships include: Rotary International, Phi Delta Kappa, Southern Counselors Personnel Association and Omnicron Delta Kappa.
 By serving and investing in the Waco community, Baylor students build upon Dr. Hyden's legacy of community service.

-Organizations qualifying for consideration for the A.A.
+Groups qualifying for consideration for the A.A.
 Hyden Award must:

-Relationship- Successful partnerships with fellow students, those served, and community partners)
+- Relationship- Successful partnerships with fellow students, those served, and community partners)